Andreas Schmidt (politician): Coup d'état and resistance

 On 23 August 1944 the Romanian coup d'état occurred where Ion Antonescu was overthrown, and on 12 September an armistice was signed with the Soviets.

 After the coup, Schmidt played an important role in a mission titled "Operation Regulus".
 This was ordered by the Reich in order to rehabilitate Schmidt, because of his reaction to Kaltenbrunner and for "abandoning" the ethnic group at a critical moment.
 His adversaries also accused him of deliberately ignoring the possibility of a German defeat, yet making arrangements for the evacuation of the ethnic German population in Transylvania, and because he left Romania on 21 August 1944 for Berlin and Vienna, which led to others to accuse him of fleeing to the Reich in anticipation of the coup.
 Operation Regulus was to be carried out by Legionnaires and German military, and the objectives were to contact circles in Romania who did not like Soviet occupation who remained in Romanian territory, collect and pass on information about the Red Army and the atmosphere in the country, and organize a pro-German, anti-Soviet resistance movement and organize a revolt.
 He proposed a partisan war behind Soviet lines, modeled after Operation Landfried, to have GEG leaders at the service of Otto Skorzeny and have them trained to parachute into Transylvania as commando units and get into contact with the SD.

 On the night of 6 to 7 November 1944, he took part in the first jump of the operation to go to Brașov then to Bucharest and meet with SD agents Roland Gunne and Fritz Kloos.
 On 10 November 1944 Schmidt left Transylvania together with the legionary commander Stoicănescu and Iron Guard member Codreanu.
-His plane, however, crashed in southern Hungary but he went by foot 170 km to the Fagaras Mountains, where he stayed into February of 1945, although he continued to frequent Brașov, Sibiu, and Bucharest.
+His plane, however, crashed in southern Hungary but he went by foot 170 km to the Fagaras Mountains, where he stayed into February 1945, although he continued to frequent Brașov, Sibiu, and Bucharest.
 In an interrogation during March 1945 he said that the plane had been hit by Soviet rockets in Arad and caught on fire, so they tried to return to Vienna but they had to emergency parachute out of the plane.

 He secretly left from Brașov on 9 February under the alias "caporal Bâtlan".
 In mid-March 1945, together with a Romanian lieutenant pilot from the Luftwaffe, he tried to reach Germany from Oradea but they were forced to land over Miskolcz, breaking both of his legs and he had to go to a military hospital.
 Their plane had crashed because a secret agent, a legionnare named Alexandru Ţăranu, revealed their identities as both were under false identities, which led to SMERSH intervening with two Romanian IAR 80 planes, causing a fire on board as it passed Debrecen.
 He was recognized at the military hospital, and was transported to Moscow.
 When they were taken to Moscow Schmidt was taken to Lubyanka prison for interrogation and then tried and condemned by Soviet tribunals.